 Appropriate accountability in the management of operational risk is essential.
-A "Three Lines of Defence" structure is one way to achieve such accountability.
+A "three lines of defence" structure is one way to achieve such accountability.
 For illustrative purposes, the roles and responsibilities of each of the three lines are described below.
-Note that insurers determining what is considered an appropriately robust structure may consider factors such as size, ownership structure, complexity of operations, corporate strategy and risk profile.
+In determining what is considered an appropriately robust structure, insurers may consider factors such as size, ownership structure, complexity of operations, corporate strategy, and risk profile.